An accessible PDF with track changes showing all proposed changes is at the bottom of the page.

 encouraged to report suspected violations to the course instructor, the AVP, or other university official.

 Throughout this chapter, the term “instructor” shall refer to the instructor or other university official who reports a suspected violation under this chapter.

-(3) Contact student: If an instructor suspects that a violation has occurred, the instructor may elect to discuss the matter with the student prior to taking any other action.
+(3) Contact student: If an instructor suspects that a violation has occurred, the instructor may elect to discuss the matter with the student or contact the student via email or other form of electronic communication prior to taking any other action.

 (4) Instructor action: In response to a report or suspicion of violation of academic integrity standards, the instructor has the following options:

 (a) Dismiss the matter: If the instructor concludes that there is no violation of these rules, the matter is over.

 (b) Resolve internally (internal resolution): If the instructor believes that the student committed a class I violation of academic rules, the instructor may take one or more of the following actions without entering an official violation per subsection (5) of this section: